 Candidates will normally possess or expect to be awarded a first-class honours degree or equivalent.
 All candidates must have been accepted or provisionally accepted onto a full-time Master’s programme at a United Kingdom university in the fields of philology or linguistics.
 In the case of candidates who have not yet received their first degree, a provisional offer may be made.

-Applications will be assessed by a panel of members of the PhilSoc Council.
-Any decision made by the panel will be final.
+Applications will be assessed by a panel of members of the Society’s Council.
+The decisions of the panel will be final.

-All candidates will be notified by email of the outcome of their application by 5pm London time on 2nd June 2021.
+All candidates will be notified of the outcome of their application by 5pm BST on 1st August 2023.

-Successful candidates will receive their bursary in late September or beginning of October 2021.
-They will be expected to inform the Society of the outcome of their studies and their future plans (employment, research degree) in February 2022 and in due course to contribute a 500-word article on their areas of interest for our blog.
+Successful candidates will receive their bursary later in the summer.
+They will be expected to inform the Society of the outcome of their studies and their future plans (employment, research degree) in February 2024 and in due course to contribute a 500-word article on their areas of interest for our blog.

 * * *

 Please read the notes above about how to submit your reference and the deadline for doing so.
 In your reference, please include comments on the following points: